USNS Walter S. Diehl

-USNS Walter S. Diehl (T-AO-193) is a Henry J. Kaiser-class replenishment oiler of the United States Navy.
+USNS Walter S. Diehl (T-AO-193) was a Henry J. Kaiser-class replenishment oiler of the United States Navy.
 She was named after Captain Walter Stuart Diehl, USN, a career naval officer and aeronautical engineer.

 Design

 The Henry J. Kaiser-class replenishment oilers were preceded by the shorter Cimarron-class fleet replenishment oilers.
 Walter S. Diehl has an overall length of 206.5 m and a beam of 29.7 m, with a draft of 11 m.
 The oiler has a displacement of 41353 t at full load.
 It has a capacity of 180000 impbbl of aviation fuel or fuel oil.
 She can carry a dry load of 690 m2 and can refrigerate 128 pallets of food.
 The ship is powered by two 10 PC4.2 V 570 Colt-Pielstick diesel engines that drive two shafts; this gives a power of 25.6 MW.

 The Henry J. Kaiser-class oilers have maximum speeds of 20 kn.
 They were initially built without armaments, but are equipped with small arms and can be fitted with close-in weapon systems if required.
 The ship has a helicopter platform but not any maintenance facilities.
 Walter S. Diehl is fitted with five fuelling stations; these can fill two ships at the same time and the ship is capable of pumping 900000 gal of diesel or 540000 gal of jet fuel per hour.
 She has a complement of 89 civilians (nineteen officers), 29 spare crew, and 6 United States Navy crew.